FlorisOrd/stats-project-DM2/notebooks/README.md

 # Notebooks folder

-This directory includes the main code snippets utilized by the pipeline in notebook form, featuring brief annotations.
+This directory includes the main code snippets utilized by the pipeline in notebook form, accompanied by brief annotations.
 Namely, scripts for:
-- plotting (the limit curve and likelihood scan)
+- the XENON1T interface itself
 - running the likelihood scan
 - producing the limit curve data
-- the interface itself
+- plotting (the limit curve and likelihood scan)